BuoyantIO/bb/README.md

       terminus               Receives the request and returns a pre-defined response

     Flags:
           --downstream-timeout duration             timeout to use when making downstream connections. (default 1m0s) --fire-and-forget                         do not wait for a response when contacting downstream services.
+          --grpc-downstream-authority stringSlice   list of authority headers to specify routing, if set, ordering and count should match grpc-downstream-server
           --grpc-downstream-server stringSlice      list of servers (hostname:port) to send messages to using gRPC, can be repeated
           --grpc-server-port int                    port to bind a gRPC server to (default -1) --h1-downstream-server stringSlice        list of servers (protocol://hostname:port) to send messages to using HTTP 1.1, can be repeated
           --h1-server-port int                      port to bind a HTTP 1.1 server to (default -1) -h, --help                                    help for bb
           --id string                               identifier for this container
           --log-level string                        log level, must be one of: panic, fatal, error, warn, info, debug (default "debug")
           --percent-failure int                     percentage of requests that this service will automatically fail --sleep-in-millis int                     amount of milliseconds to wait before actually start processing a request --terminate-after int                     terminate the process after this many requests

     Use "bb [command] --help" for more information about a command.